sindresorhus/is-interactive/readme.md

 #### Why are you not using [`ci-info`](https://github.com/watson/ci-info) for the CI check?

 It's silly to have to detect individual CIs.
 They should identify themselves with the `CI` environment variable, and most do just that.
 A manually maintained list of detections will easily get out of date.
-And if a package using `is-interactive` doesn't update to the latest version all the time, they will not support certain CIs.
+And if a package using `ci-info` doesn't update to the latest version all the time, they will not support certain CIs.
 It also creates unpredictability as you might assume a CI is not supported and then suddenly it gets supported and you didn't account for that.
 In addition, some of the manual detections are loose and might cause false-positives which could create hard-to-debug bugs.

 #### Why does this even exist?
 It's just a few lines.